The complete guide to Facebook Privacy settings

 Privacy is paramount, but when it comes to Facebook privacy is paramount in its superlative form.
-With continuous demands from government and public alike, Facebook has made managing your Facebook privacy easier.
+With continuous demands from the government and public alike, Facebook has made managing your Facebook privacy easier.
 And here is the step-by-step guide to Facebook privacy settings: